Malmerspach: History

 In 1506, this small hamlet, then called "Malberspach," was part of the territory of Murbach Abbey, and remained so until 1789.
 The chapel is dedicated to Saint Joseph the Craftsman.
 From 1844, the worsted wool spinning mill brought worldwide renown to the village until its liquidation in October 1976.

 In 1935, the Schlumpf brothers invested their fortune in Alsatian textiles by purchasing the town's spinning mill.

+During World War II, Malmerspach is part of Nazi Germany.

 In 1971, the two Schlumpf brothers boasted of owning, along with Malmerspach, Erstein, Gluck, and HKC, the entire French worsted wool spinning industry.